openstreetmap/svn-archive/applications/editors/josm/nsis/README.txt

 known issues
 ------------
-- absolute paths in josm-setup.sh
+- absolute paths in josm-setup-unix.sh
 - josm should support "global settings" instead of only the personal profile
-- some way of automatic installer generation on the server (e.g. nightly build)?
 - install all josm plugins by default and only enable them according to user wishes?

 build the installer under Linux / Debian